zulaikharafique-07/Statistics_Calculator/README.md

 # Statistics_Calculator
-A beginner-level Python project that takes numerical input from the user and calculates basic statistical operations such as mean, median, and mode.
+A beginner-level Python project that takes numerical input from the user and calculates basic statistical operations such as mean, median, and mode using user-defined functions and basic statistical algorithms.
-The program allows the user to choose which operation they want to perform and applies the corresponding algorithm.

 ## Features
 - Accepts multiple numerical inputs
 - Calculates: